 JSON is a minimal, readable format for structuring data.

 SQL injection is a technique where malicious users can inject SQL commands into an SQL statement, via web page input.
 Injected SQL commands can alter SQL statement and compromise the security of a web application.
-A SQL injection attack can occur when a web application utilises user-supplied data without proper validation or encoding as part of a command or query.

 - filtering for rows;